 Anantara Dhigu is a good option for families.
 There is a great kids’ club with lots of activities, including tailor-made activities, made just for them.
 The club is open from 9 am until 6 pm for children 3-12 years old.
 Baby sitting services are available for babies from three months old and needs to be booked at least 24 hours in advance.

 All the villas and suites accommodate up to two children and there are also two bedroom villa options available.

 Anantara Dhigu arranges a variety of water-based activities, including dolphin-watching trips, sunset cruises and picnics on a private island.
-There is also a range of snorkeling trips, including night snorkeling or searching out manta rays (August to December).
+There is also a range of snorkelling trips, including night snorkelling or searching out manta rays (August to December).
 Although most activities are water-based, you can also visit a nearby local island.

 Tour ideas in The Maldives

 Our itineraries are there to spark ideas for how you could include a stay at Anantara Dhigu Resort as part of your trip.
 Treat them simply as suggestions, because every aspect of the trip we create for you will be yours to define.